Statue of Sakakawea (Crunelle): Description

+Presented to the State October 1910.

-Crunelle used an Hidatsa woman, Mink Woman, as his model for the 12 foot tall statue that stands on a large rock on the east side of the capitol grounds.
+Crunelle used an Hidatsa woman, Mink Woman, as his model for the 12 ft statue that stands on a large rock on the east side of the capitol grounds.
 The statue was funded in part by the North Dakota federation of Women's Clubs.

 National Statuary Hall Collection

 Another casting of the work was made in 2003 and was placed in the National Statuary Hall Collection in the Capitol Building in Washington, D.C., one of the two statues there from North Dakota.